dsloyer/ez-kubeadm/README.md

 below, automate creation/re-creation of Kubernetes clusters on demand, in a local environment, with a single command.
 It also supports several clusters, and easy switching between them.

+Why do this, and why should you care?
+My interest, beyond the challenge, was to:
+* Avoid the stumbling, often confusing, process of deploying using other solutions
+* consolidate the steps shown the kubernetes.io's kubeadm setup webpage, as far as possible (single command)
+* document the tools, applications needed (where to find, how to install)
+* Report the issues discovered, and their resolution
+* for both Linux and Windows 10 WSL

-First implemented on a vintage laptop running Ubuntu Linux, I extended the project to also include Windows 10 WSL (Windows Subsystem for Linux).
+First implemented on native Ubuntu Linux, I extended the project to also include Windows 10 WSL (Windows Subsystem for Linux).

 All the files that comprise this project are in https://github.com/dsloyer/ez-kubeadm